ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-xplane.rst

   - running SITL from within MissionPlanner on Windows
   - building SITL yourself and connecting from your favourite GCS
-  - buidling and running SITL using sim_vehicle.py and MAVProxy
+  - building and running SITL using sim_vehicle.py and MAVProxy

 The first approach is good if you just want to test ArduPilot with SITL but you don't want to make changes to the code.
 MissionPlanner